-In order to meet the challenge associated with producing sufficient quantities of MU1140 for our clinical trials and ultimately our commercialization efforts, in June 2012, we entered into the Lantibiotic Exclusive Channel Collaboration agreement ("ECC") with Intrexon for the development and commercialization of the native strain of MU1140 and related homologs using Intrexon's advanced transgene and cell engineering platforms.
-We continue to pursue our research and development and collaboration efforts with Intrexon in accordance with the terms of the Lantibiotic ECC toward the development of the MU1140 molecule and potential derivatives of the molecule.
-We commenced limited nonclinical activities on MU1140 developed under the Lantibiotic ECC with Intrexon, in the second half of 2013.
-Through our work with Intrexon, we have been able to produce an exponential increase in the fermentation titer of the target compound MU1140 and the discovery of a new purification process for MU1140.
-Since then, our exclusive collaboration generated a substantial number of homologs of MU1140, and we screened these homologs and found several candidates with either enhanced therapeutic profiles or different specificities against resistant bacteria from that of the parent compound, MU1140.
+In order to meet the challenge associated with producing sufficient quantities of MU1140 for our clinical trials and ultimately our commercialization efforts, in June 2012, we entered into the Lantibiotic Exclusive Channel Collaboration agreement ("Lantibiotic ECC") with Intrexon for the development and commercialization of the native strain of MU1140 and related homologs using Intrexon's advanced transgene and cell engineering platforms.
+Through our work with Intrexon, we have been able to produce an exponential increase in the fermentation titer of MU1140 and the discovery of a new purification process for MU1140.
+Our work with Intrexon under the exclusive collaboration generated a substantial number of homologs of MU1140, and we screened these homologs and found several candidates with either enhanced therapeutic profiles or different specificities against resistant bacteria from that of the parent compound, MU1140.
 The decision to examine these new homologs of MU1140 meant we had to reproduce the fermentation and purification steps on at least 10-15 homologs.
 Each homolog requires different optimizations for both the fermentation and purification steps and in many cases required a new approach.
-As such our work on the development of new lantibiotic homologs using genetically modified bacteria continues.
+As such we continue to pursue our research and development and collaboration efforts with Intrexon in accordance with the terms of the Lantibiotic ECC toward the development of the potential derivatives of the MU1140 molecule using genetically modified bacteria.

 We are working with third party manufacturers to produce additional quantities of designated homologs, based upon the developments achieved from our work with Intrexon and outside contractors.
 The additional quantities of designated homologs that are needed for the consummation and pursuit of our nonclinical testing activities including the pre-IND meeting, technology transfer to a GLP manufacturing facility and the drug product necessary for completing all pre-IND studies are underway.
 In support of a pre Investigational New Drug ("IND") filing with the FDA to study lantibiotics for the treatment of a c. diff infection, a specific animal model is traditionally utilized as part of the IND submission to show efficacy against the infection.
 The Syrian Golden Hamster model has been accepted by the FDA as the model to show efficacy of any investigational product.
-Completing the animal studies based on the Syrian Golden Hamster model with lantibiotics has presented some additional unforeseen challenges to us and hence the animal model study has been slightly delayed.
-We, however, remain optimistic that we will be able to work through such challenges and as such we continue to expect to have a pre IND meeting with the FDA in the second half of 2015 and thereafter be in a position to file the IND for a first-in-human clinical study in 2016.
+In July 2015 we announced that we had obtained positive results from this model and that, as a result, we had selected a lead lantibiotic candidate.